nucypher/nucypher/docs/source/architecture/upgradeable_proxy_contracts.md

 ## Sources

 More examples:
-* https://github.com/maraoz/solidity-proxy - Realization of using libraries (not contracts) but too complex and some ideas is obsolete after Byzantium hard fork
+* https://github.com/maraoz/solidity-proxy - Realization of using libraries (not contracts) but too complex and some ideas are obsolete after Byzantium hard fork
-* https://github.com/willjgriff/solidity-playground - Most of the upgradeable proxy contract code taken from this repository
+* https://github.com/willjgriff/solidity-playground - Most of the upgradeable proxy contract code is taken from this repository
 * https://github.com/0v1se/contracts-upgradeable - Source code for verifying upgrade